 5. After you have setup all of the parameters appropriately, the terminal emulation window should display a prompt for user name and password.

 Enter the user name and password.
 By default:

-User Name: admin Password: admin
+User Name: admin Password: admin Note: User Name and Password are case sensitive.

 You can also use Telnet or SSH protocols to access the switch command line interface using IP address.